yonhan3/openosc2/README.md

 Note: Clang version >= 5.0 is required for ASM_LABEL_REDIRECT mapping method.
-Also, to get better compile-time errors/warnings, the function attributes of error/warning should be supported.
+Also, to get better compile-time errors/warnings, the function attributes of error/warning should be supported by Clang.
 The -fno-common option is recommended for Clang too for better detection of buffer overflows/overreads.

 Known Issues
 ------------
 1. If you are building the library from the git repository you will have to first install autotools, then run autoreconf to create the configure script.

+2. OPENOSC_METRIC_FEATURE_ENABLED does not impact compilation performance.
+However, OPENOSC_METRIC_OBJSIZE_ENABLED impacts the compilation performance significantly, especially for Clang.

 References
 ----------